 We already know that series and integrals share some similar properties.
-We are going to show that, by replacing the series with an equivalent integral, we can determine if the series converges.
+We're going to show that, by replacing the series with an equivalent integral, we can determine if the series converges.

-In terms of our Pandora's box, we are just replacing our grilled cheese with something else.
+In terms of our Pandora's box, we're just replacing our grilled cheese with something else.
 Assume we've replaced them with gremlins.
 Maybe we should keep the box shut on these guys.

-Before, we used graphs the convergence or divergence of some series and doing some reasoning similar to what we did when studying left-hand and right-hand sums for integrals.
+Now, we're going to test the convergence or divergence of some series by doing some reasoning similar to what we did when studying left-hand and right-hand sums for integrals.

 converges, then the series